AN INVITATION TO MUTUAL IMAGINATION:

 CONNECT LOCALLY TO MAKE AN IMPACT THROUGH MUTUAL AID

-In our commitment to uniting communities, RJC is spotlighting organizations already offering support and mutual aid, as well as encouraging RJC Advocates (that’s you!) to think about ways of showing meaningful solidarity.
+In our commitment to uniting communities, RJC is encouraging RJC Advocates to think about ways of showing meaningful solidarity, as well as spotlighting organizations already offering support and mutual aid to community members of color.

 Local Mutual Aid Resources